gip-inclusion/archive-communaute-wp/wp-content/plugins/filter-everything/readme.txt

 * Fix   - Fixed bug with AND logic for filters by hierarchical taxonomies
 * Fix   - Meta key Dropdown field was replaced with Input without suggestions due to performance issues
 * Fix   - Fixed Sorting Dropdown field for AJAX filtering
+* Fix   - Fixed bug with paginate links for comments
 * Fix   - Improved compatibility with the WP Query that already contains this term.
 "Term already in Query" check.
 * Tweak - Improved "Hide empty Terms" by adding new option "Hide in the initial Filter only"
 * Tweak - Added Russian translations